-I am a research assistant professor in the School of Data Science and Society at the University of North Carolina at Chapel Hill.
+I am an assistant professor in the School of Data Science and Society at the University of North Carolina at Chapel Hill.
 I also have an appointment at the School of Information and Library Science (SILS).

-In my research, I seek 1) to understand how people use search systems to seek information in support of their broader goals, 2) to design and evaluate novel search systems and interaction features to better support learning, problem-solving, and decision-making, and 3) to develop better measures of search and learning that take place during search.
+In my research, I seek to understand how people use information access systems (e.g., search engines, gen AI systems) in support of their broader goals and to evaluate novel information access systems and interaction features to better support learning, problem-solving, and decision-making.
+I am also interested in methodological and measurement issues, with a particular interest in developing better measures of search and learning that take place during search.

 My research interests include: